SupraSummus/ipfs-alpine-mirror/README.md

  * rsync
  * IPFS (daemonized)

+Adjust `settings.sh` to yout needs.

-First generate alpine key.
+Default settings will work just fine.
+You only have to generate alpine IPFS key.
 Under this key repository will be published.
 For example:

     ipfs key gen --type rsa --size 4096 alpine